 Is it just me or does a simple change like cutting vegetables in a different shape give a dish a whole new spin?

-For dinner last night, before I started chopping up the bhindis (okra) into my usual 1-cm disks, I noticed that some of them were bulging – which means the seeds were big and ripe.
-I didn’t want those seeds and yet the bhindis were good enough to eat.
+For dinner last night, before I started chopping up the okra (bhindi) into my usual 1-cm disks, I noticed that some of them were bulging – which means the seeds were big and ripe.
+I didn’t want those seeds and yet the bhindi good enough to eat.
 What could be done?

 I went for this tiny twist – sliced each bhindi vertically into 4-6 strips, and discarded the big seeds.
-The end result was a lovely, slightly crisp side dish of spicy bhindi strips.
+The end result was a lovely, slightly crisp side dish of spicy okra strips.

 Here’s the recipe – especially handy when you want to eat okra Indian-style without the seeds.